-Read all of this leaflet carefully before you start taking this medicine because it contains important information for you
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

 - Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
-Do not pass it on to others.
-It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor or pharmacist.
-This includes any possible side effects not listed in this leaflet.
+You may need to read it again - If you have any further questions, ask your doctor or pharmacist - This medicine has been prescribed for you only.
+Do not pass it onto others.
+It may harm them, even if their signs of illness are the same as yours If you get any side effects talk to your doctor or pharmacist.
+This includes - any possible side effects not listed in this leaflet.
 See section 4.

-What is in this leaflet:
+What is in this leaflet

-- 1. What Naprosyn EC is and what it is used for - 2.
-What you need to know before you take Naprosyn EC - 3.
-How to take Naprosyn EC - 4.
-Possible side effects - 5.
-How to store Naprosyn EC - 6.
-Contents of the pack and other information
+- What Naproxen Tablets are and what they are used for What you need to know before you take Naproxen - Tablets

+- 3. How to take Naproxen Tablets

+4. Possible side effects

+5. How to store Naproxen Tablets

+- 6. Contents of the pack and other information